numgeom/dockerfiles/README.md

  ```
      curl -O https://github.com/numgeom/dockerfiles/raw/master/docker-notebook
 ```
 2. Run the `docker-notebook` command in the directory where you want to save your Notebook files.
-You can also specify which notebook Docker image to use.
-For example, the following command
+For example, to open a notebook named fenics-intro.ipynb, run the following command
 ```
-     docker-notebook fenics
+     docker-notebook -i fenics-notebook fenics-intro.ipynb
 ```
    would download and run the fenics-notebook Docker image, launch Jupyter Notebook within the image, and open up Jupyter Notebook in your default web browser.
-You can replace `fenics` with `scipy`, `octave`, `odepack`, or `pdepack` to use their corresponding images.
+You can replace `fenics-notebook` with `scipy-notebook`, `octave-notebook`, `odepack-notebook`, or `pdepack-notebook` to use their corresponding images.

 ## Limitations